camunda/camunda-docs/docs/self-managed/zeebe-deployment/zeebe-gateway/interceptors.md

 Interceptors are only applied to the gRPC API of the gateway, and do not affect any REST calls.

-For REST-related middleware please have read the [Gateway filters](filters.md) section of the docs.
+For REST-related middleware, read the [gateway filters documentation](filters.md).

 :::